ceeoinnovations/musicalInstruments/README.md

 There are three main ways that we explored making music with the SPIKE Prime.
 * Using Hub speakers
-* Using MIDI
-** Using MIDI BLE
+* Using MIDI BLE
-** Using MIDI USB
+* Using MIDI USB

-Check out the appropriate folders for access to code and guides!
+Check out the appropriate folders to access tutorials and code as a guide!